Edu-Reyes/Edu-Reyes/README.md

 ## About me

-- 👨‍💻 I’m currently working as a **Frontend Developer** at Enerlink | Smart Energy Solutions.
+- 👨‍💻 I’m currently working as a **Front end Developer** at Enerlink | Smart Energy Solutions.

 - 🌱 Working on a couple of personal projects: **Synthomatic UI** and **Thrifty Trials**.